Your Food, Simplified — movewell.

 How much do you need

-A general goal is around 25g of fiber per day for women and 38g for men.
-Most people get way less than that.
-You don't need to obsess over it but try to be aware of it and aim to get it mostly from whole foods.
+Around 25g per day for women and 38g for men.
+Most people get way less.
+Try to get it mostly from whole foods.

 🥦